dthain/compilers-fa23/printer.md

 -  (20 points) Correctness on the instructors' hidden test cases.
 -  (10 points) Good programming style.
 Each of the program components (main, scanner, parser) should be cleanly separated into multiple source files, complex or repetitive tasks should be broken into multiple functions, identifiers should be sensibly chosen, and the code generally commented and readable.

-This assignment is due **Thursday, October 26th at 11:59PM**.
+This assignment is due **Monday, October 30th at 11:59PM**.
 Late assignments are not accepted.

 ## Frequently Asked Questions

-See the bottom of the [B-Minor Language Guide](bminor.md) for some FAQs about parsing.
+See the bottom of the [B-Minor Language Guide](bminor.md) for some FAQs about printing.